What is a Competency Model?

 Competency Model Development

 The structure of a competency model will depend on the competency type and purpose.
 There should be a competency model or framework for each set of competencies.
-One for the core values, another for core competencies, a leadership competency model and multiple competency models for job specific competencies.
+One for the core values, another for core competencies, a leadership competency model, and multiple competency models for job-specific competencies.

-Competency models that address organizational values, core competencies and leadership competencies should have no more than 5-7 competencies.
+Competency models addressing organizational values, core competencies, and leadership competencies should have no more than 5-7 competencies.
+If there are too many, assessments become less accurate as reviewers may lose focus.

-For values based competencies that serve to communicate the required approach the competencies may simply have a description of desired behaviors (indicators or standards) and a rating scale.
-If more detailed assessment and information is required the competency may list a maximum of 4- 5 behaviors (indicators or standards) with their own rating scale.
-Core competencies and leadership competencies will normally have separately rated behaviors (indicators or standards).
+For values-based competencies, which communicate the required approach, the competencies may simply include a description of desired behaviors (indicators or standards) and a rating scale.
+If more detailed assessment is required, the competency may list a maximum of 4-5 behaviors with their own rating scale.

 For functional competencies the structure of the competency model or framework will depend on how competency assessments are to be done.
 The model may have multiple competencies with only a few mapped to a role specific competency requirement profile.